Jiropole/SwiftEDR/README.md

 </p>

 #### What It Isn't
 SwiftEDR doesn't magically make any view brighter and more vivid – that still takes careful design decisions.
 It also isn't a color production studio in a package.
-It merely organizes the sprawling details around bit depths and dynamic ranges into a concise API surface, so you can focus on tuning tuning EDR for your own use cases, a without leaving the speed and comfort of SwiftUI.
+It merely organizes the sprawling details around bit depths and dynamic ranges into a concise API surface, so you can focus on tuning tuning EDR for your own use cases, without leaving the speed and comfort of SwiftUI.

 ### Example App
 Take a peek at what kind of visual results you can expect by opening the SwiftEDRExample app and running the interactive demo on Mac or a physical device.
 A picture is worth a thousand words when it comes to visual gravy.

 The demo UI controls are a good way to study the visual behavior of the various profile modes and effects.
 To access all controls, run on an iPad or Mac device.

+There is a bonus mode "SDR-NL", which displays like a typical SwiftUI canvas, using the nonlinear P3 color space.
+This may be perfectly adequate for many purposes, but higher bit depth math goes hand in hand with linear color space, which is why SwiftEDR SDR mode will be brighter but lower contrast out of the box.
+This can be countered with careful use of extended color ranges.
+(In the future, this package could also be made more flexible for customization or custom shaders in the pipeline.)

-You are unlikely to see any difference between SDR and EDR modes, but rest assured the color math is much higher precision for the latter, and can be useful for detailed blending or when used with shaders.
+You are unlikely to see any difference between (linear) SDR and EDR modes, but rest assured the color math is much higher precision for the latter, and can be useful for detailed blending or when used with shaders.
 You should definitely see a difference in HDR mode, as the demo app will request maximum headroom, and the drawing algorithm will use colors that are able to display far hotter than the SDR maximum.

 The main display area is covered with an example of an `EDRCanvas`, i.e. a SwiftEDR-powered Canvas view.
 For the hovering icons, above it, a legend:
 * "ladybug" – Displays the bloom effect by itself, in order to more easily tune it.
 * "dot-wheel" - Enables component bloom thresholding, as opposed to luminance thresholding.
-* "constrain" - Enables system-contrained HDR headroom; for example, to avoid overpowering adjacent content or to save energy.
+* "constrain" - Enables system-throttled HDR headroom; for example, to avoid overpowering adjacent content or to save energy.
 * "photo" - Displays an example of applying `EDRModifier` to arbitrary, non-Canvas views.
 * "back-circle" – Reset all parameters.
 * "pause/play" – Play or pause animation.